chinwh2019/babyjarvis/README.md

 * [OpenAI's Whisper speech-to-text model](https://openai.com/blog/whisper/).
 It let's you download and transcribe media from videos, playlists, or local files.
 You can then browse, filter, and search through your saved audio files.

-* [OpenAI's GPT-3](https://openai.com/blog/openai-api/).
-It let's you generate text from a prompt using the GPT-3 API.
+* [OpenAI's GPT-3.5](https://openai.com/blog/openai-api/).
+It let's you generate text from a prompt using the GPT-3.5 API.

 * [babyagi](https://github.com/yoheinakajima/babyagi).
 It let's you create, prioritize, and execute tasks using the babyagi task management system.

+* Prompt Engineering.
+It contains essential prompt tactics for communicating with GPT-3.5.

 ## Setup